data-preservation-programs/slingshot/participants/CloudEyes.md

 ## (2) Link to Project UI

-*THis is our project code link https://github.com/Filecoin-ypool/cloud-eyes.git*
+*This is our project UI link https://github.com/Filecoin-ypool/cloud-eyes/blob/master/cloudEyes.png THis is our project code link https://github.com/Filecoin-ypool/cloud-eyes.git*

 ## (3) What does your application/UI do?